maurorondina/tesi/taxonomy_keywords/README.md

 | **OneVsRest - Logistic Regression** | 133 | 0.572 | 0.518 |
 | **OneVsRest - Logistic Regression** | 56 | 0.576 | 0.521 |

+3. In the file [predictSubjects_2](./predict_subjects/predictSubjects_2.ipynb) the subjects are predicted for each arxiv paper.
+To this end, several attempts are made with different classifiers and some new tricks and metrics to consider the imbalance of the dataset.
+4. In files [predictSubjects_3](./predict_subjects/predictSubjects_3.ipynb) and [predictSubjects_3-v2](./predict_subjects/predictSubjects_3-v2.ipynb) the subjects are predicted for each arxiv paper, using the two different versions of the simplest taxonomy respectively.

 1. In the file [datasetPaperKeywordsSubject](./predict_subjects/datasetPaperKeywordsSubject.ipynb) you see the relationship between arxiv papers with keywords and the subjects of the taxonomy.
 You also prepare a text-clean dataset useful for prediction.
 2. In the file [predictSubjects_k](./predict_subjects/predictSubjects_k.ipynb) the subjects are predicted for each arxiv paper with keywords.
 To this end, several attempts are made with different classifiers.